LoganGrier/rescript-jest/README.md

   ],
 ```

-Update testMatch, transform and transformIgnorePatterns settings depending on where your tests are stored, and other dependenies of your project that may need to be transformed to ES6 format.
+Update testMatch, transform and transformIgnorePatterns settings depending on where your tests are stored, and other dependencies of your project that may need to be transformed to ES6 format.

 Most of what's commonly used is very stable.
 But the more js-y parts should be considered experimental, such as mocking and some of the expects that don't transfer well, or just don't make sense for testing idiomatic Reason/OCaml code but could be useful for testing js interop.